- International Opportunities

 HDR Funding Support and Procedures

 The Faculty provides funding for PhD and Research Masters students to support their study over the entire period of candidature.
-PhD candidates receive up to $6000 and Research Masters candidates up to $3000
+PhD candidates are allocated up to $6000 and Research Masters candidates up to $3000; for approved expenditure.

 These funding levels apply ONLY to candidates who are within time for completion which is the equivalent of 4 years full-time for PhD candidates and 2 years full-time for Research Masters candidates.

 Any out of time candidates will be funded on a case by case basis, approved by the Assistant Dean Research Training; and usually only for costs relating to thesis submission.